jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 ![](/images/E0FE27BB-60AD-4CBC-BD31-255C60B7425D.jpeg)

 But we remained hopeful to reach the summit knowing that the weather can change in a matter of minutes.
-After all we were in Tassie!
+After all, this is Tasmania!